Firebase On Premise Alternatives

 - Centralized log file management is a Backendless feature that makes applications function more efficiently.

 - Geolocation lets developers create applications featuring geofencing and location awareness.

-- Managed Backendless – Managed Backendless is a fully managed and flexible pricing plan that comes with an uptime guarantee and all features of the platform.
+- Managed Backendless – Managed Backendless is a fully managed and flexible pricing plan that comes with an uptime guarantee, dedicated hosting, and all features of the platform.

-What are the best on-premise alternatives to Firebase?
+What are five of the best on-premise alternatives to Firebase?